 No matter how hard we try to preserve our most precious moments and items in our memory, time finds a way to make those memories fade away.
 If you don’t write down or find a way to preserve the most cherished gifts, such as flower bouquets, you’ll quickly find yourself with a faded memory.
 Learn how to preserve your flowers now!

-Luckily, there are ways you can preserve flowers which are, we all have to agree, one of the fondest keepsakes we love to treasure for as long as possible.
+Luckily, there are ways you can preserve your flowers which are, we all have to agree, one of the fondest keepsakes we love to treasure for as long as possible.
 Whether it’s the first bouquet from your first date, wedding or graduation, one single look at the well-preserved bouquet can take you on a vivid trip down memory lane.

 A Better Florist is all about fresh flowers, but we love recommending our clients ways to preserve the arrangements and bouquets we create.
 Keep on reading for our 3 favourite ones.

 Photograph from: 1 http://www.designsponge.com/

 One of the most common and well-known ways to dry and preserve flowers is by pressing your flowers between two heavy objects.
 Afterwards, we suggest framing the flowers in a frame of your choice, so the lovely blooms can stay on display at all times.
 If you are not the craftiest person on the planet, which many of us aren’t, there are plenty of online services that can press your flower bouquet and frame it for you.

 - Step Up: Silica Gel